ravikiran0606/FoodWasteManagement/README.md

 # FoodWasteManagement
 A Food Waste Management App.

-\alpha
+(Developed as a part of hackathon)